Too often, the global system for treating starving children has been slow, inefficient, opaque, bureaucratic, and unpredictable.

 3. Effective partners and delivery systems capable of rapid, verifiable results.

-• OES publicly documents decision criteria, budgets, procurements, and results.
+• OES will publicly document decision criteria, budgets, procurements, and results.
 Financial oversight includes quarterly reporting, annual independent audits overseen by the Board, and expenditure tracking.
 Program performance is verified by independent monitoring and evaluation partners, with findings used to inform management decisions and Board oversight.

 • OES embeds measurement and verification into operations from the outset.
-A dedicated Director of Monitoring, Evaluation, and Learning on the Secretariat leads the development of OES’s impact framework, key performance indicators, dashboards, and reporting systems; ensures data quality; and integrates findings into continuous performance improvement across programs and supply chains.
+A dedicated dedicated Director of Cost-Effectiveness, Evaluation, and Learning on the Secretariat leads the development of OES’s impact framework, key performance indicators, dashboards, and reporting systems; ensures that cost-effectiveness remains our north star; and integrates findings into continuous performance improvement across programs and supply chains.

 To provide independent verification, OES contracts third-party monitoring and verification providers to validate delivery, integrity, and results through spot checks, audits, and data validation.
 Findings are reviewed by the Secretariat and reported to the Board to inform oversight and corrective action.